vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 I did **not** have any of these:

-* Visible bloating: I have regularly checked for visible bloating after eating and at other times, and have not seen it ever.
+* Visible bloating (aka abdominal distension, sometimes called "food babies"): I have regularly checked for visible bloating after eating and at other times, and have not seen it ever.

 * Significant increase in pain on palpation: When pressing different areas of the abdomen, including the areas where I was subjectively